nikkeijin/deploying-linebot-on-netlify/README.md

 dotenv
 ```

-# Set your .env with
+# Set your .env with the CHANNEL SECRET & CHANNEL ACCESS TOKEN from your LINE Messaging API

 ```
 CHANNEL_SECRET=xxxxxxxxxxx